Breast Cancer Prevention (cont.)

 What are the advantages and limitations of mammography?

-However, some 10%-15% of breast cancers are not visible on mammography but can be felt on physical examination of the breast.
+However, some 10% to 15% of breast cancers are not visible on mammography but can be felt on physical examination of the breast.
 Therefore, a normal mammogram does not exclude the possibility of breast cancer.
 Breast examination by a health-care professional by palpation and visual inspection is also important.
 During a routine physical checkup, a doctor can conduct an examination of the breast.

 Find support and advances in treatment.